Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A soft, high sound, like the sound of a small bell.
 **Sentence:** The tinkle of the bell echoed through the room.
 **Conversation:**
-A – What is that sound?
+A – What is that sound
 B – It’s the tinkle of the little bell.

 ### Word: Triangle